joomcode/create-locator/README.md

 ```

 You should not use the `pathAttribute` and attributes starting with `parameterAttributePrefix`
-on component properties and on HTML elements because they will now place by `create-locator` 📌
+on component properties and on HTML elements because they will now place by the `create-locator` 📌
 (usually it's just all `data-test*` attributes).

 The `Foo` component defined above and inserted into the `App` has the path `app-foo`